Mandurang

 It is located 10 km south of Bendigo and is reputed by the government mapping agency, to be the geographic centre of Victoria at 36° 51' 15"S, 144° 16' 52" E. Parts of the Greater Bendigo National Park are located in Mandurang.

 History

+It grew and developed as a goldfield settlement and logging locality, though today mostly consists of small farms and wineries.
+The name is a corruption of the Djadjawurrung word "Munndorong" meaning large black cicada.

 Mandurang Primary School was opened in 1877 and closed in 1994.

 According to Victorian Municipal Directory 1976:

 Post and telephone office, State school, two churches.
 Overlooked by "One Tree Hill", from which an extensive picturesque view is obtained.
 Rail to Bendigo, thence 8 km.
 Postcode 3551.